alfg/murmur-rest/README.md

 pip install -r requirements.txt
 ```

-*Note*: If running in virtualenv, use the `--system-site-packages` flag in order to import the Ice library.
+*Note*: If running in venv, use the `--system-site-packages` flag in order to import the Ice library.

 3) Set your environment variables:
 ```